 How long it takes to recover from your surgery will depend on your lifestyle.
 If you are a very active person or have a vigorous job, then it may take you longer to get back into your regular, every-day routine.
-As a rule, most procedures take two hours and is a day surgery, you can expect to go home on the same day.
+As a rule, most procedures take two hours and being a day surgery, you can expect to go home on the same day.

 Should you be lucky enough to have private health insurance, you may have the opportunity to stay overnight.
 If you do not have private insurance, you may incur an extra $1,000 in hospital fees to stay overnight.
 This is why Dr Moradi usually encourages patients without private health insurance to go home on the day of your surgery.

 In terms of recovery, ideally, you would want to take one to two weeks off work to allow for ample recovery.
 What end of the spectrum you lie depends on your occupation.
-If you work in an office or sit at a desk, know you’ll be able to wear a good, supportive bra and normal clothing, and will probably only need one week off work.
+If you work in an office, or sit at a desk, know you'll be able to wear a good, supportive bra and normal clothing, and will probably only need one week off work.

 On the other hand, if you happen to be a physiotherapist, a personal trainer or any other industry that involves a lot of movement, it will be beneficial for you to allow a larger amount of recovery time before you go back to work.

-Breast Reduction in Sydney
+Breast Reduction Sydney